MariamRukhaia/FinTokFraud-Scam-Detection/README.md

 - Credibility and proof claims
 - Risk-hiding language

 Each detected signal contributes to a weighted scam score.
-We tested multiple classification thresholds to study the tradeoff between catching more scams and incorrectly flagging legitimate content.
+I tested multiple classification thresholds to study the tradeoff between catching more scams and incorrectly flagging legitimate content.

-We also implemented a **TF-IDF + Logistic Regression** model as a machine-learning baseline for comparison.
+I also implemented a **TF-IDF + Logistic Regression** model as a machine-learning baseline for comparison.

 ## 📊 Results